Team Activities | For More Information | Participating Agencies | Related Links | Announcements

 The City of Baltimore has approximately 8,000 historic structures within the regulatory floodplain, mainly within the neighborhoods of Fells Point, Dickeysville, Mill Valley, Federal Hill and Locust Point.
 The Maryland Silver Jackets team investigated potential nonstructural flood proofing measures for these structures in particular.
 The City is in the process of developing a design guidance manual for flood proofing these historic structures, and plans to incorporate recommendations from the Silver Jackets report into this guidance document.
 The Team surveyed a selection of historic structures selected by the City, and prepared building surveys, analysis and a level of flood risk management recommendations.

-The Maryland Silver Jackets team will be conducting nonstructural floodproofing workshops in multiple locations throughout the State, August 7th through August 9th.
-The proposed locations for the workshops are (1) the Lower Eastern Shore (Salisbury), (2) the Upper Eastern Shore (Cecil County) and (3) the Allegany/Washington County area.
+The Maryland Silver Jackets team will be conducting floodproofing workshops in multiple locations throughout the State, August 7th through August 9th.
+The proposed locations for the workshops are (1) Dorchester County, (2) Washington County and (3) the St. Mary's/Calvert County area.
 These meetings will consist of an afternoon workshop for public officials and an evening workshop for the general public.
 The National Nonstructural Floodproofing committee will discuss techniques that home and business owners can incorporate to reduce their flooding risk.
 The other team partners (MDE, MEMA, FEMA, USACE, etc.) will provide information and discuss the types of state and federal programs available to assist communities.

 U.S. Army Corps of Engineers (USACE), Baltimore District, Email